JonathanAldrich/jonathanaldrich.github.io/_posts/2017-12-28-how-do-professors-spend-their-time-a-personal-perspective.md

 What do I personally conclude from this data?

 * I work hard, but it isn't crazy.
-I have time for vacations and family, though sometimes not as much as I would like.
+I have time for vacations and family.
+I would like to work a bit less in the average week, but in weeks when it doesn't impinge on my personal life, I enjoy my job enough that I don't mind working a bit beyond the "standard" 40 hours.
 Radhika comes across as a reasonably well-adjusted person in her article, and I'm close to where she is.
 Lots of people in the software industry work more.